 Subject of roundtable at 2013 Midwest Political Science

 Kapust, Daniel J. and Gary Remer.
 The Ciceronian Tradition in Political Thought.
 Co-edited volume with Gary Remer.
-Under contract with University of Wisconsin Press.
+Forthcoming with University of Wisconsin Press.

 Kapust, Daniel J. and Helen Kinsella, eds.
 Theory’s Landscapes: Comparative Political